Eschatologue/CM_wiki/docs/spells/description/s.md

 The ground in a 20-foot-radius Sphere centered on a point within range sprouts hard spikes and thorns.
 The area becomes Difficult Terrain for the duration.
 When a creature moves into or within the area, it takes 2d4 Piercing damage for every 5 feet it travels.

 The transformation of the ground is camouflaged to look natural.
-Any creature that can’t see the area when the spell is cast must take a Search action and succeed on a Wisdom (Perception or Survival) check against your spell save DC to recognize the terrain as hazardous before entering it.
+Any creature that can't see the area when the spell is cast must take a Search action and succeed on a Wisdom (Perception or Survival) check against your spell save DC to recognize the terrain as hazardous before entering it.

 ---